top of page

 Background

 All digital data, whether stored or communicated, can be subject to corruption that results in the received information differing from the original.
 In some circumstances, no additional information is available to the receiver, and that is called a hard detection situation.
-In others, it could be that the bits are received with a reliability measure, called the soft detection situation.
+In others, it could be that the bits are received with a reliability measure, called the soft detection.

 The engineering solution to this problem is to code the data.
 A code adds redundancy to the data, and one fruitful way of thinking about it is one takes the original data and appends a hash of it.
 The hash itself is, of course, potentially subject to the damaging effects of corruption, but this additional redundancy can help inform the receiver about the integrity of the data they have received.
 There are a wide variety of codes - that is, rules for the creation of that hash - and they were all co-designed with specific decoders that use the code-book structure, the hash structure, to try and guess what was stored or communicated based on what was received.